A group of people putting their arms over each other’s shoulders to form a circle.

 Sign our petition to reduce the cost of cancer care in Canada

-We, the undersigned, residents of Canada, call upon all governments to work together lower the cost of cancer care by:
+We, the undersigned, residents of Canada, call upon all governments to work together to lower the cost of cancer care by:

 2. Reduce costs and increase access to innovative cancer drugs by lowing drug prices and guaranteeing access to what is currently available